We may earn commissions on purchases. (Info)

 CyberGhost is a torrenting-friendly VPN provider.
 With no restrictions, you can enjoy P2P sharing and torrenting across all its servers.
 To ensure these activities are hassle-free, there are optimized servers with 70+ locations.

-Those servers provide the best speeds for P2P downloads based on your location and internet connection speed.
+Those servers offer the best speeds for P2P downloads, tailored to your location and internet connection speed.
 When you find one that works perfectly, add it to your favorites list to save time.

-State-of-the-art VPN encryption, perfect forward secrecy, and a strict no-logs policy are some other features that secure your data while P2P sharing with CyberGhost.
+State-of-the-art VPN encryption, perfect forward secrecy, and a strict no-logs policy are additional features that secure your data when sharing with CyberGhost via P2P.
 Torrenting is not the safest internet activity, and you don’t want certain actors tracing your traffic back to you.

 However, there are a couple of drawbacks.
 If you prefer to torrent on your smartphone, you may not get the optimal service, as CyberGhost only offers dedicated P2P servers on its desktop apps.

-In addition, it does not come with a SOCKS5 proxy service, which offers faster location spoofing.
+Additionally, it does not include a SOCKS5 proxy service, which provides faster location spoofing.
 Still, only a few VPN providers offer this.

 Using CyberGhost for Gaming